 Some of Dan’s recent experience includes*:

-- Representing a pharmacy defendant in a national bellwether trial relating to the opioid epidemic
+- Representing a pharmacy defendant in a federal jury trial relating to the opioid epidemic

 - Representing a major social media company in civil litigation alleging consumer deception claims

 - Representing a large automobile manufacturer in a nationwide class action alleging RICO and consumer protection violations

 - Representing a large defense contractor in confidential arbitration proceedings